Aliivibrio fischeri: State microbe status

-In 2014, Hawaiʻian State Senator Glenn Wakai submitted SB3124 proposing Aliivibrio fischeri as the state microbe of Hawaiʻi.
-The bill was in competition with a bill to make Flavobacterium akiainvivens the state microbe, but neither passed.
-In 2017, legislation similar to the original 2013 F. akiainvivens bill was submitted in the Hawaiʻi House of Representatives by Isaac Choy and in the Hawaiʻi Senate by Brian Taniguchi.
+In 2014, Hawaiʻian State Senator Glenn Wakai submitted SB3124, proposing Aliivibrio fischeri as the state microbe of Hawaiʻi.
+The bill competed with a bill advocating for Flavobacterium akiainvivens to receive the same designation; ultimately, neither bill passed.
+In 2017, similar legislation similar to the original 2013 F. akiainvivens bill was submitted in the Hawaiʻi House of Representatives by Isaac Choy and in the Hawaiʻi Senate by Brian Taniguchi, but A. fischeri did not appear in this or any later proposals.